jianhong1998/Hospital-Bed-Management-System/README.md

 Run terminal under the project root repository.

 ### Step 3
-Check the "server-database-info" json file under "src/utilities/".
+Check the "server-database-info.json" json file under "src/utilities/".
 If the database config is different with your MySQL config.
 Please change accordingly.

 ### Step 4
 Run command `npm run setup` to initialise the system.